Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| New zone
+| **New zone**

 #. **num_zone** Zone number.

 Chosen elements are assigned a new zone number.

-If **num_zone** is greater than the total number of zones of the current media type, the total number of zones will be incremented and default properties for that media type will be assigned.
+| If **num_zone** is greater than the total number of zones of the
+  current media type, the total number of zones will be incremented and default properties for that media type will be assigned.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 The following set of instructions, inserted in the *prefix*\ ``.grok`` file would create a new fracture zone.